This user has not added any information to their profile yet.

 I make shapes and patterns that question cognition.
 Patterning includes Morse Code transcriptions, hexagrams, and brain waves, for example.
 I am enough of a modernist to believe in principles, enough of a minimalist to believe in forms, and enough of a post-modernist to recognize that these are beliefs rooted in personal histories.
 See more about my work at robertmilnes.com or facebook.com/ArbitraryForms/

 Milnes served a three-year term as President of the National Association of Schools of Art and Design from 2008-2011, as Vice President of NASAD from 2002-5, as a member of the Executive Committee of the Board of Directors of NASAD from 2000-05, and from 1991-1997 as a member of the Accreditation Commission.
 He is past-president of the National Council of Art Administrators.
 Also past president of the Arts Council/Silicon Valley, he served on the Board of Trustees and Executive Board of the Montalvo Center for the Arts (1999-2005) in Saratoga and on the Aesthetics Advisory Committee for the Public Art Program of the San Jose Arts Commission (2000-05).
 While in Texas, he was selected to be on the KERA-FM Public Broadcasting Community Advisory Board, as Vice Chair in 2009-2011 and Chair 2011-13.
 He served for five years on the Board of Directors of the Business Council for the Arts, a North Texas organization.
-In Asheville, he now serves on the Board of Directors of the Center for Craft, Creativity, and Design and the Blue Ridge Public Radio Community Forum Steering Committee in Asheville, NC.
+In Asheville, he now serves as co-chair of the Community Forum for Blue Ridge Public Radio Community Forum and on the meeting planning committee for the SHCG.